MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/declare-statement.md

 Declare Function GetWinFlags Lib "Kernel" Alias "#132"()As Long

 ' In 32-bit Microsoft Windows systems, specify the library USER32.DLL, ' rather than USER.DLL.
-You can use conditional compilation to write ' code that can run on either Win32 or Win16.
+Use conditional compilation to write ' code that can run on either Win32 or Win16.
 #If Win32 Then
     Declare Sub MessageBeep Lib "User32" (ByVal N As Long)